bchwtz/bchwtz-gateway/docs/Sensor.md

 # Sensor

 The following figure shows the high level architecture of acceleration data logging in Ruuvi Tag.
 All configuration is done via the gateway.
 It communicates with the Ruuvi Tag using the Nordic UART interface via GATT messages transported by Bluetooth Low Energy (BLE).
-Most logic regarding acceleration logging is implemented inside the module [app_accelerometer_logging.c](sensor.html#app_accelerometer_logging.c).
+Most logic regarding acceleration logging is implemented inside the module [app_accelerometer_logging.c][app-accelerometer-logging-c].

 ![](imgs/wrapping_of_data_get.png)